smford/simple-web-app-101/setup/README.md

 ```

 ## Download the golang image and build the container
-In your terminal, `cd` to the directory you created the `Dockerfile` and run the following commands:
+In your terminal, `cd` to the directory where you created the `Dockerfile` and run the following commands:
 ```
 docker pull golang:buster
 docker build -t my-golang-app .